Digital-Code-Community/DiscordJS-v14-Handler/README.md

 - Finally, use the command `node .` to run your bot and start using the Discord.js handler.

 # Guide
+If you want to our handler in replit then [click here](https://replit.com/@yuvrajrastogi7/DiscordJS-v14-Handler).
 After setup is complete, you can start adding commands and events to your bot.
 Here's where to put them:

 - `Commands/Slash/`: for adding slash commands